roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  He patted her bare bottom, telling her, 'Nearly done.'

  While leaning on his shoulders, he lifted a foot to pull on a high heel.
 He held her shoulders this time, while she stabilised.
 She had become used to heels over the last few days, but these were higher and more precarious to walk in.
 The bustier held her upright, so she had to find a new balance.
 He helped her take a few steps around the room.
 The eight inch stilettos wobbled precariously, with her ankles threatening to give way.
 Her calves were stronger now, but the extra strain brought on cramp.
-Report_Story #2